hideodaikoku/silent-valley/content/blog/01-prologue/index.md

-Beyond the berry bushes and willow trees of the wilderness of the pine grove was **the spiral** :: a long concrete receptacle in the shape of a hollowed out ark.
-The wall had no doors and no openings, no cracks, and no windows.
+Beyond the berry bushes and willow trees of the wilderness of the pine grove was **the spiral** :: a long concrete receptacle in the shape of a hollowed out ark. **the spiral** had no doors and no openings, no cracks, and no windows.
 A large concrete slab, free of vines, creepers or moss.
 It almost seemed out of place amidst the thickness of the jungle.
 Who had put it there?